 Friend, I am convinced that all moms need a parenting growth mindset.
-For the sake of our kids, we need to shift our mindset.
+For the sake of our kids with ADHD, autism, or no acronym at all, we need to shift our mindset.
+Think about it this way.
+Does this sound familiar?

 “I will never let my child co-sleep.
 That is not a healthy sleeping habit.”